-9. The day-to-day management of the University is the responsibility of the Rector's Management Team, consisting of the rector, the vicerectors, the person with the primary responsibility for the financial management of the University (if he or she is not a vice-rector) and those persons nominated by the rector and approved by Council.
+9. The day-to-day management of the University is the responsibility of the Rector's Management Team collectively or individually, consisting of the rector, the vice-rectors, the chief operating officer, the registrar and those persons nominated by the rector and approved by Council.